kubista9/WEB3/Assignment 2/README.md

 - The implementation must retain the features from assignments 1–3

 #### From Assignment 2:

-a.
-Screen for setting up a game (lobby)
+- Screen for setting up a game (lobby)
-b.
-Screen for playing (game)
+-  Screen for playing (game)
-c.
-Using consistent composition API — NEED TO CHECK
+-  Using consistent composition API — NEED TO CHECK
-d.
-GameOverview screen available at /game/:id/overview — WORKING ON IT
+-  GameOverview screen available at /game/:id/overview — WORKING ON IT

 #### From Assignment 3:

-e.
-Can play against 1–3 human opponents
+- Can play against 1–3 human opponents
-f.
-Users can identify themselves
+- Users can identify themselves
-g.
-Users can create a game
+- Users can create a game
-h.
-Users can join existing games
+- Users can join existing games
-i.
-Users get notifications — WORKING ON IT
+- Users get notifications — WORKING ON IT
-j.
-Server uses GraphQL — NEED TO CHECK
+- Server uses GraphQL — NEED TO CHECK
-k.
-User registration and login
+- User registration and login
-l.
-Server uses Apollo Server — NEED TO CHECK
+- Server uses Apollo Server — NEED TO CHECK

 ### Assignment 6
 - Features from Assignment 5